 Despite these timing differences; the diversity of authorship and topics, the variations in structure and writing styles; and the complexity of the subject matter; the Old and New Testaments complement and complete each other.

 Together, both testaments provide a continuous and harmonious account of God’s dealings with humankind without any contradiction, because they are the product of a single mind.
-God is internally consistent.
-So is his message to the world.

 Both the Old and New Testaments were divinely inspired and inerrant in their original writings.
 God did not move the pens of entranced authors.
 Instead, he enlightened the writers on many levels, built his message into their lives, and motivated them to record it.